-On January 4, 2004, new FMCSA hours-of-service regulations took effect.
+On January 4, 2004, new FMCSA hours-of-service (HOS) regulations took effect.
 However, after nine months of operation under the new regulations, citizens' advocacy groups successfully challenged the new regulations in court, alleging that they were developed without properly considering issues of driver health.
 Subsequently, on October 1, 2005, the FMCSA again revised the hours of service regulations to address the concerns noted by the federal court.
 The only significant change effecting our operations is the new requirement that at least one of the two periods of a recognized sleeper berth break be at least 8 consecutive hours.
 Previously, a driver could accumulate the required 10-hour sleeper berth break in two separate periods as long as each period was at least 2 hours and the two periods combined equaled 10 hours.
 On July 24, 2007, the court struck down the 2005 FMCSA provisions relating to the 11-hour drive time and 34-hour restart provisions.
 In December 2007, the FMCSA submitted and passed an Interim Final Rule (IFR) preserving the 2005 drive time and restart provisions.

 In November 2008, following the submission of additional data by FMCSA and a series of appeals and related court rulings, the FMCSA adopted the final provisions of its December 2007 IFR, which allows commercial motor carrier drivers to continue to drive up to 11 hours within a 14-hour workday and mandates at least 10 consecutive off-duty hours between workdays.
 The ruling also allows drivers to continue to restart their calculations of weekly on-duty time limits after having at least 34 consecutive hours off-duty.
-Advocacy groups may continue to challenge the final rule and we are unable to predict how a court may rule on such challenges.
-We will continue to monitor the actions of the FMCSA.
+Advocacy groups continue to challenge HOS regulations and on October 27, 2009, the FMCSA announced that it will "completely rewrite" the 2008 regulations.
+The timeline for the agency to issue a proposed rulemaking is less than 9 months, and a new Final Rule is expected in less than 2 years.